 Wem War Memorial

+The designers and architects were Messrs Bateman & Bateman (Birmingham) and Messrs Coleman & Godfrey (Tewkesbury).
 The Rev. the Hon.
 A. Parker officiated at the dedication, while the monument was unveiled by Brig-Gen H.C.
 Cholmondeley supported by Lieut.-Col. N. ff.
 Eckersley (Chairman of Wem Memorial Committee) and

 Capt.
 F.S.
 Butter, O B E (Chairman of Urban District Council).